 Employees who thrive in fusion teams must have an open mind that embraces risk, uncertainty, and novel ways of working.
 Regrettably, decades of standardization and centralization have turned 94 percent of IT employees into risk-averse, process-centric, or functional silo-oriented individuals.

-To create an organization that is receptive to risks, uncertainties, and novel ways of working, IT leaders should concentrate on changing the IT climate, or the shared employee perceptions of the IT organization.
-By altering the signals they send to employees regarding risk-taking and experimentation, leaders can have a direct impact on the climate in information technology, which in turn shapes culture over time.
+To create an organization that is receptive to risks, uncertainties, and novel ways of working, IT leaders should concentrate on changing the IT climate or the shared employee perceptions of the IT organization.
+By altering the signals they send to employees regarding risk-taking and experimentation, leaders can directly impact the climate in information technology, which in turn shapes culture over time.